Diljit Dosanjh: 2003–2015: Regional success

 Dosanjh continued his collaboration with Yo Yo Honey Singh in 2011 with the track "Goliyan" which was subsequently released as a part of the latter's album International Villager.
 He next sang for the soundtrack of the Bollywood film Tere Naal Love Ho Gaya, released in January 2012, in a single called "Pee Pa Pee Pa" that also featured Priya Panchal.
 He also acted in that music video in the film.
 His subsequent single "Bodyguard", glorified the fall of Libyan revolutionary and politician, Muammar Gaddafi, where Dosanjh sang about his lifestyle, capture and death.
 His subsequent single "Miss Lonely", was composed by JSL Singh.
 In March 2012, he released his first religious album titled Sikh.
 The album featured eight singles and talked about the principles and philosophy of Sikh religion.
 Dosanjh played a lead role in 2012 film Jatt & Juliet.
 The movie became one of the biggest hits in the Punjabi film industry.
 The award-winning film, directed by Anurag Singh, also featured actress Neeru Bajwa and was shot in Punjab and Mumbai in India and Vancouver, British Columbia, Canada.
-Dosanjh Diljit won the PTC Punjabi Film Award for Best Actor for the film.
+Dosanjh won the PTC Punjabi Film Award for Best Actor for the film.
 He lent his vocals to five of the seven songs in the soundtrack of the film.

 The same year in November, he released his eighth album, called Back 2 Basics, with nine tracks and the music composed by Tru Skool.
 The duo worked together to produce the incredibly popular "Kharku" which won the "Best Bhangra Song of the Year" award at both the Brit Asia TV Music Awards, and the PTC Punjabi Music Awards.
 In January 2013, Dosanjh's third Punjabi film Saadi Love Story hit the big screens.
 The film, that also starred Amrinder Gill and Surveen Chawla, flopped at the box office.
 Dosanjh sang for two songs in the film's soundtrack, which was composed by Jaidev Kumar.